2nc/Data-Structures/README.md

 # Data-Structures
-This is the small project, lab and homework during studying cs61b course.
+This is the small project, lab and homework during studying cs61b course in spring 19.